 If the driver is found to have a significant investment in his business and to run the risk of profit and loss, he will typically be regarded as an independent contractor if he meets at least one of the three significant factors discussed below.

 The significant factors look to which party – the driver or the company -- has the right to control the driver.
 These three factors are whether the driver must personally perform the work, whether he can service the general or his own clients, and whether the instructions under which he operates leave him discretion.

 There are several instructions that the IRS deems are consistent with independent contractor status:

 Likewise, there are several instructions that the IRS deems are inconsistent with independent contractor status:

-It is important to keep in mind that merely labeling a chauffeur as an independent contractor does not make him one in the eyes of the IRS.
+It is important to remember that merely labeling a chauffeur as an independent contractor does not make him one in the eyes of the IRS.
 Likewise, simply identifying a driver’s status in a employee contract as an “independent contractor” does not make him one in the eyes of the IRS.

-Courts look straight past such labels and examine whether the facts and circumstances indicate an employment relationship or an independent contractor relationship.
-Accordingly, limousine companies which wish to use independent contractors to perform their work should attempt to adhere to the IRS Guidelines as closely as possible.
+Courts look straight past such labels and examine whether the facts and circumstances indicate an employment or an independent contractor relationship.
+Accordingly, limousine companies that wish to use independent contractors to perform their work should attempt to adhere to the IRS guidelines as closely as possible.